msaebi1993/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 I am a Ph.D. candidate at the DIAL Lab at the University of Notre Dame.
 I am passionate about building ML solutions to solve real-world problems.
 In particular, I am interested in developing novel deep learning and reinforcement learning models for mining complex large-scale knowledge graphs.
+My research recently won the ACM student research competition award at GHC 2020.

 Over the summer 2020, I was a Machine Learning intern at Apple, where I leveraged knowledge graphs for improving Automatic Speech Recognition performance.

+# I enjoy working with people across different diciplines.
-I am a recipient of the GHC19 scholarship, and I have served in Grad SWE Board at the University of Notre Dame with the goal of empowering women in STEM fields.
+# I am a recipient of the GHC19 scholarship, and I have served in Grad SWE Board at the University of Notre Dame with the goal of empowering women in STEM fields.